 “You need to know all of that before you do something foolish.”

 She walked to me and handed me Maeve.
 She turned and pressed down on the coffee and poured two cups.
 She put milk and a little sugar in one.
 The other remained black.
 She returned to the table and put the non-black one in front of me.
-It was how I’d taken it at the pub.
+It was how I took it at the pub.

-She put the other cup down and reached for Maeve, who’d been silent and, I thought, wide-eyed throughout.
+She put the other cup down and reached for Maeve, who was quiet and, I thought, wide-eyed throughout.

 “For the record, I love you and have since we met.”
 She took a sip of the coffee and looked at me.
 “For the record.”